burke-md/brainfuck/README.md

 ### Beyond the basics

+- [ ] Write tests for basic coverage

 - [ ] Create lexer with:
     - [ ] Struct for instruction w/ data for optimizing repeated operations
     - [ ] Similar struct w/ data for more efficient loops